MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/community-forum-setup.md

 2. Enter a **Name**, then select **Forum Settings** and **Website Settings**.
 Settings are managed by your administrator.
 3. Select the **Categories** tab, and then select **+ New Category**.
 Categories you define here will be available for end-users to select when they create a new idea in this forum.
 4. Enter a **Name** for the category, and then select **Save**.
-5. To add more categories, repeat steps 4 and 5 above..
+5. To add more categories, repeat steps 3 and 4 above..
 6. Go to the **Groups** tab and select **+ New Group**.
 The groups you define here will be available for end-users to select when they create a new idea in this forum.
 7. Enter a group name, and then select **Save**.
-8. To add more groups, repeat steps 7 and 8 above.
+8. To add more groups, repeat steps 6 and 7 above.
 9. Go to the **Membership** tab to add members to your forums.
 You'll see that you are already added as owner.
-The **Membership** tab is where you add individual forum owners and moderators.
+The **Membership** tab is where you add forum owners and moderators.
 10. Select **+ New Forum Member**.
 11. In the **Role** dropdown menu, select **Owner** or **Moderator**, then in **System User**, search and select the user you want.
 12. Select **Save**.
-13. To add other owners or moderators, repeat steps 11-13.
+13. To add other owners or moderators, repeat steps 10-12.
 14. (Skip this step if your forum is public.)
-If your forum is private, only accessible to "by-invitation" members, you'll need to add those individuals as contacts.
-In **Role**, select **Member** or create a contact.
+If your forum is private, i.e. accessible to "by-invitation" members only, you'll need to add those individuals as contacts.
+Select **+ New Forum Member**, select **Member** in **Role**, then search for contact in **Contact** or add a new contact information in **Contact Email**, **Contact First Name**, and **Contact Last Name**.
 Repeat this step to add all by-invitation members.
 15. To publish your forum to the web, go to the **Web** tab, and then select **Yes** from the **Publish to web** dropdown menu.
 16. Under the **User Access Level**, select the access level for your users in public forums.
 The default values are **None** for all three configurations.
     **Important**: For private forums, leave the default settings set to **None**.